 “Therefore do not worry about tomorrow, for tomorrow will worry about itself.
 Each day has enough trouble of its own.”
 Matthew 6:34, NIV

-We cannot see the future, and the unknown is often scary.
-Keep your primary focus on what God has given you to do today rather than mulling things over in your mind that you do not have control over.
+We cannot see the future, and the unknown can be frightening.
+Keep your primary focus on what God has given you to do today rather than mulling over in your mind things that you do not have control over.
 Tomorrow will be ready for you when you get there because God, who exists outside of time, will already be there.
 He holds all your tomorrows in His capable hands.

 4. God is with you.
 Don’t be afraid.

 “Be strong and courageous.
-Do not be afraid or dismayed, for the LORD your God is with you wherever you go.”
-Joshua 1:9 MEV
+Do not be frightened, and do not be dismayed, for the LORD your God is with you wherever you go.”
+Joshua 1:9

 The Bible contains hundreds of “Fear Not’s”, admonitions to not be afraid.
-God must have known that we as human beings would need that kind of reminder!
+God must have known that we as human beings would need such frequent reminders!
 If Jesus was standing right in front of you, would you be afraid?
 He has promised to be with you always.
-He IS with you right now, just as much as if you could see Him with your physical eyes.
+He is with you right now, just as much as if you could see Him with your physical eyes.
 There is no need to fear.

 5. Give your anxiety to Jesus.